McDonald's: Changes

 In 2006, McDonald's introduced its "Forever Young" brand by redesigning all of its restaurants.
 The restaurants were turned into cafe-esque space, being mostly terracotta, grey, and olive.
-The redesigned restaurants were also primary furnished with wood furniture.
-One McDonald's franchise owner described the new look as, "It’s personable.
-It’s friendly.
-It’s inviting."
+The redesigned restaurants were also primarily furnished with wood furniture.

 As a result of the COVID-19 pandemic, McDonald's closed most seating and all play areas in its United States restaurants.
 It transitioned to drive-through and curbside orders at locations and online food ordering delivery services.